microsoft/golazo/docs/faq.md

 **How long is the trial?** A focused 90‑day period (see [Adoption Guide](adoption-guide.md)).
 Shorter trials rarely expose the compounding benefits.

-**Do we customize early?** Not unless there is a real blocker.
-Measure first; adapt after Phase 3 with explicit rationale and rollback criteria.
+**Do we customize Golazo early?** Resist customization unless there is a real blocker.
+Give it a full try first and only change with explicit rationale and rollback criteria.
+Consider discussing the change with someone more experienced with Golazo.
+Teams changing the core process is one of the biggest reasons for process failure.

 **What if leadership pressures for more simultaneous work?** Show impact projections: increasing WIP tends to increase cycle time.
-Use current metrics to illustrate trade‑offs.
+Discuss relative priority of projects.
+Show metrics to demonstrate high ticket throughput, no bug backlog, and higher team morale.

 ## Roles and Ownership

-**What happens if someone picks a ticket beyond their current expertise?** Pair or micro‑swarm early.
+**What happens if someone picks a ticket beyond their current expertise?** That's encouraged!
+Pair early.
 Slower single ticket now accelerates future velocity via knowledge spread.

 **How do senior engineers show growth?** Through architectural stewardship (design reviews), backlog